jackhudsonnnn/p2picks_football/promptEngineering/p2picks.md

 ### The Bet Lifecycle & States
 A bet progresses through several states from its creation to its completion.

-1.  **Proposal:** Any usercan initiate a bet by selecting parameters.
+1.  **Proposal:** Any user can initiate a bet by selecting parameters.
 This posts the bet to their Table.
 2.  **Participation (`Active` State):** Once proposed, the bet's timer begins.
 While the timer is running, the bet is **`Active`**.
 Members can join, and participants can change their choices.
 3.  **Lock-in (`Pending` State):** When the timer expires, choices are locked in.
 If the underlying game event is not yet complete, the bet is now **`Pending`**.
 4.  **Resolution (`Resolved` State):** Once the game event concludes, the bet is validated and either paid out or washed.
 The bet's state is now **`Resolved`**.